What are Natural Incontinence Remedies?

 This is a Chinese herbal remedy for urinary problems which holistic veterinarians sometimes prescribe for canine incontinence.
 It is made from the praying mantis egg case and can be purchased in pill form.

 This is a popular natural treatment for difficult to treat urinary incontinence in dogs.
 It works to stimulate the nerves responsible for urinary control.
-Many dogs need only three to five treatments to restore normal function.
+Its efficacy is highly questionable.
 If you are interested in this treatment, a holistic veterinarian can tell you more.

 Efficacy of Natural Incontinence Remedies in Dogs